SAP Identity Management Solutions

 Automation of User Management Tasks

-Repetitive tasks such as user provisioning, password resets, account unlocks, account disable, role assignments and access reviews are automated.
-Administrators are free to focus on strategic tasks such as forensic investigations, orchestration and remediation plans.
+Repetitive tasks such as user provisioning, password resets, account unlocks, account disablement, role assignments, and access reviews are automated.
+Administrators are free to focus on strategic tasks such as forensic investigations, orchestration, and remediation plans.

 Improved Data Quality